zachwreed/CS-227/README.md

 # CS227
-NASM classwork for Architecture and Assembly 227
+NASM classwork for OSU's Architecture and Assembly 227